 Our fire brigade wants to use a software that gives them details about their fire run.
 Unfortunately the softare is Windows only and runs on a vserver in the server room.
-The display should be mounted in the hall where the fire trucks are so that they can see all the details while preparing.
+Two displays will be mounted in the hall where the fire trucks are as well as in the locker room so that they can see all the details while preparing.

-My idea was to use a VNC server on the Windows machine in the server room an a RaspberryPi as VNC client mounted to the backside of the TV.
+My idea was to use a VNC server on the Windows machine in the server room an a RaspberryPi as VNC client mounted to the backside of each TV.

 We run a Proxmox setup that enables us to run several vservers on the physical server, this was straight forward, so I don't go into the details here.
 One vserver is a normal Windows 10 Pro installation that runs Feuersoftware Einsatz Monitor and a UltraVNC server.